 - Springwood Press was founded by

 - publisher and producer.

-Nancy produced In the Footsteps of Newton, which was broadcast by PBS in Indianapolis and screened at the the Utopia Film Festival.
+Nancy produced and directed Ecstasy & Death: Keats and Shelley in Rome, which was screened at the Utopia Film Festival in Greenbelt MD, an Award Winner at the Rome International Movie Awards, a Semi-Finalist in the Stockholm City Film Festival, a Nominee for the Falcon International Film Festival, and accepted at the Roma Cinema Doc festival.
+She wrote, produced and directed In the Footsteps of Newton, which was broadcast by PBS in Indianapolis and screened at the the Utopia Film Festival.
+She also wrote, produced and directed Leonardo: The Engineer.
 She won an Aegis award as co-producer of William Blake: Inspiration and Vision.
-She produced and directed Ecstasy & Death: Keats and Shelley in Rome and Leonardo: The Engineer.
 She was an art director for the film The Age of Insects, which was screened and archived at MoMA as part of their exhibit Club 57: Film, Performance, and Art in the East Village, 1978–1983.

 She produced, directed, and co-wrote Jack Ramey’s highly acclaimed one-man show on Dylan Thomas, which ran in New York at the 13th Street Theater for two years, at the Odyssey Theatre in Los Angeles, and toured the country.
 She wrote and directed the musical The Empire Laughs Back at the 13th Street Theater.